jojo786/TelegramTasweerBot/README.md

 # TelegramPrivacyBot
 Telegram Bot that detects and deletes Personally identifiable information (PII).
-For now, it delete images that contain faces Its written in Python, using the [python-telegram-bot](https://pypi.org/project/python-telegram-bot/) telegram bot framework.
+Its written in python, using the [python-telegram-bot](https://pypi.org/project/python-telegram-bot/) telegram bot framework.

-When it detects:
+When it detects these PII:
 ## Images
 It uses AWS Rekognition to detect faces in the image, and then deletes.
 ## Videos